LATEST NEWS

 For your information

-NHS Eye Screening will be taking place during the day at the village hall (in the lounge bar) from 20th to 31st January inclusive (weekdays only)
+NHS Diabetic Eye Screening will be taking place from 9am - 5pm at the village hall (in the lounge bar) from 11th to 15th August (weekdays only) inclusive.

 New Entrance Doors Installed

 It's really pleasing to see the new entrance door in place at the village hall.
-This improvement was funded through a grant from the Government's Community Levelling up Program.
-In the new year (2025) we will also be replacing the external kitchen door.
+This improvement was funded through a grant from the Government's Community Levelling up Programme.
+In the new year, the external kitchen door was replaced as well.
 The new entrance door is much easier to use and it opens outwards, which is a fire safety requirement.

 The Murder Mystery Fundraising Event is a big success!

-Saturday 1st June saw sixty-five amateur sleuths descend upon our village hall to solve a most dastardly murder.
-During the break they enjoyed a pasty and a pudding and at the end of the evening the clever few who had managed to solve the crime were rewarded with certificates and chocolates.
-There was some great feedback and several people have asked to do it all again next year.
+Saturday 11th June saw sixty-five amateur sleuths descend upon our village hall to solve a most dastardly murder.
+During the break they enjoyed a pasty and a pudding and at the end of the evening the clever few who had managed to solve the crime were rewarded with certificates and chocolates. here was some great feedback and several people have asked to do it all again next year.
 See the write-up on our Facebook page.
-The event raised £530.03, which will be used to maintain the hall and its facilities.
+The event raised £430.03, which will be used to maintain the hall and its facilities.

 Your Village Hall Still Needs Your Help